-Obviously I'm not going to offend anyone and I'm not going to quote specific articles.
-But for example, a nice lady on LinkedIn offered 5 winning tips on how to be successful on Instagram.
+The addiction to introductions everywhere.
+For example, a nice lady wrote a nice post on LinkedIn, offering "5 winning tips" on how to be successful on Instagram.
 I entered the article, but after 9 long paragraphs about the importance of social media, I decided to run for the hills.
 The tips may have been highly useful, but I didn't make it.

-A digital marketing expert offered on his blog 5 new SEO tips that are 'essential', especially after Google's latest search algorithm update.
+A digital marketing expert offered "5 new SEO tips" on his blog.
+He called them 'essential' for effective optimization.
 I entered the article, eager to improve my SEO skills.
 But unfortunately, before reaching the essential tips, I had to scroll long paragraphs about the importance of SEO and how SEO affects rankings.
-It was a nightmare.
+It was a nightmare!

-Just try to imagine for a moment how would you feel if I started this article with a long overview about the development of print articles into digital articles...
+Just try to imagine for a moment how would you feel if I started this article with a long introduction about the development of blogs over the past decade...

-The problem with blogs is that people don't write content because they have something interesting or original to share with the world, but mainly to feed Google's search bots.
-Google's intentions may have been good, but the result is disastrous.
-People got used to fill up useless blogs with information that no one really reads, and that's how long introductions became the new standard.
+The problem with blogs is that many times people don't write content because they have something interesting or original to share with the world, but mostly because they are trying to feed Google's bots.
+Google's original intentions may have been reasonable, but the result is problematic.
+People got used to write long pages, which is how long boring introductions became a standard.